oslabs-beta/lambda-logger/README.md

 - Visit https://lambdalogger.dev/, navigate to App, and enter your temporary AWS access credentials.
 - From [Lambda-logger](https://github.com/oslabs-beta/lambda-logger), fork to your repo, then in the terminal, `git clone 'copied URL'`
 - How can you get your "access key" and "secret key" to log in?
-    - From your AWS root account, you should have your own "IAM" user.
+    - From your AWS root account, you should have your own IAM user.
 If you do not have it yet, click [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) to learn how to create it.
     - After getting your "IAM User" credentials, in your AWS Console, at the `search bar`, search for `IAM` and click.
 Go to the `Users` tab, then choose the IAM user that you just created.
-In Summary, click `Create access key` --> choose `Local code` --> Check the `I understand` box --> click `Next` --> In `Description tag value`, put any name you want --> click `Create access key`
+In summary, click `Create access key` --> choose `Local code` --> Check the `I understand` box --> click `Next` --> In `Description tag value`, put any name you want --> click `Create access key`

     - ![](./docs/assets/images/get-access-key.gif)

-    - Now you should save your `Secret access key` somewhere (**Note:** This key is very sensitive, do NOT publish), or click on `Download .csv file` before clicking `Done`.
+    - Now you should save your `Secret access key` somewhere safe (**Note:** This key is very sensitive, do NOT publish), or click on `Download .csv file` before clicking `Done`.
 If you forget this step, you won't have a chance to view your "Secret key access" again, so you'll have to create a new one.

-    - **Note:** You only can create up to "2 Access keys" at a time per user.
+    - **Note:** You can only create up to two Access keys at a time per user.
 If you want to create another one, you must delete an old one.
     - After getting the keys, get the region
     ![](./docs/assets/images/region.png)